 Broken Bow is a very small city located in the state of Oklahoma.
 With a population of 4,131 people and three constituent neighborhoods, Broken Bow is the 85th largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Broken Bow is generally considered to be a blue-collar town.
-48.80% of the Broken Bow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Broken Bow is a city of service providers, production and manufacturing workers, and construction workers and builders.
-There are especially a lot of people living in Broken Bow who work in office and administrative support (10.53%), farm management occupations (8.12%), and food service (6.68%).
+Broken Bow is a blue-collar town, with 44.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Broken Bow is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Broken Bow who work in office and administrative support (13.18%), sales jobs (6.77%), and maintenance occupations (6.41%).

-As is often the case in a small city, Broken Bow doesn't have a public transportation system that people use for their commute.
+Broken Bow is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Broken Bow is English.
 Other important languages spoken here include Spanish and Native American languages.